TooTallNate/n8.io-old/articles/converting-a-c-library-to-gyp.markdown

 added, and which flags are used.
 You can also get part of the picture by looking at the `Makefile.am` files in the library.

-So based off the make output in the case of `libmp3lame`, there's gonne be 3 total "targets" that will be defined:
+So based off the make output in the case of `libmp3lame`, there's going to be 3 total "targets" that will be defined:

  * `mpglib` - libmp3lame's decoder (an old version of libmpg123 apparently)
  * `liblamevectorroutines` - some internal routines used by libmp3lame